 Jessica Jobes, Founder, OnTheGrid Marketing Agency

-Your email newsletter is a good resource for nurturing customer relationships and sending qualified traffic to your website.
-To unlock this potential, create a regularly scheduled email to keep communication going.
+Create regularly scheduled email to keep the communication going.
 Your email newsletter should be uniquely yours and something that doesn’t feel like work.
-Maybe you’re great at talking to your smartphone camera – film a 3 minute clip and provide a link to the video with a written summary.
-Or maybe you prefer writing what’s top of mind, do that.
+Maybe you’re great at talking to your smartphone camera, so film a three-minute clip and provide a link to the video with a written summary.
+Maybe you prefer writing what’s top of mind.
+If so, do that.
 If you comb the news for all the latest stories, keep a clipboard with your favorites and send out a list.
 Figure out a method that works for you and go with it.
-And whatever you send, make sure it’s a repeatable process that you can stick to and you’ll build relationships one email at a time.
+And whatever you send, make sure it’s a repeatable process that you can stick to, and you’ll build relationships one email at a time.